Rachel del Mar: Political career

-As his father wrapped up his third and last term as congressman, the younger del Mar was selected to run in his place.
+As her father wrapped up his third and last term as congressman, the younger del Mar was selected to run in his place.
 In the 2010 elections, her closest rival was then Lahug barangay captain Mary Ann de los Santos.
 She defeated de los Santos by close to 40,000 votes.

 Del Mar previously served as the vice chairperson of the Committee on Inter-Parliamentary Relations and Diplomacy, as well of the Committee on Public Information.
 She was also a member of the committees on Appropriations, Games and Amusements, Legislative Franchises, and Tourism.

 During the 15th Congress, del Mar sponsored several bills such as House Bill 00023, "An Act Providing for a Magna Carta of the Poor", House Bill 00372, "An Act Requiring the Mandatory Pre-Audit of Government Disbursements and Uses of Funds", HB00559, "An Act to Include Entrepreneurial and Financial Literacy Education for Secondary School Students", among many others.
 She has also co-authored or co-sponsored to well over 200 bills.
 She was also noted for her perfect record of attendance while Congress was in session.